-This paper presents results of a numerical simulation of average heat load (steady-state condition) prediction for the ITASAT.
-The flight critical cases, end of life (EOL) and begin of life (BOL), were simulated to evaluate the incident and absorbed heat fluxes.
-Data reported by "Leite, (1986)" and "Abouel-Fotouh et al. (2006)" are used to validate the model.
+This paper presents results of a numerical simulation of external heat loads predictions for the ITASAT.
+The flight critical cases, hot and cold ones, have been simulated to evaluate the incident heat flux.
+A good compendium of technologies, thermal modeling and thermal data can be found in Gilmore (1994) and Baturkin (2004) Data reported by Leite (1986) and Abouel-Fotouh et al. (2006) have been used to validate the model.